 Here is a link to the Dr. Oz Show website shows Beach Body response to the Consumerlab findings.

-Update: 2015: Consumer Reports now reports that Shakeology has been reformulated and they no longer detect lead.
+In 2015 Consumer Reports noted that Shakeology had been reformulated and they no longer detect lead.
 Shakeology is now in the “approved” category.
 For more on this, see my Vegan Chocolate Shakeology review.

 Other Meal Replacement Shakes